-The legal record of public rights of way (PRoW) is known as a definitive map and statement.
+The legal record of public rights of way (PRoW) is known as the 'definitive map and statement'.

-Alternatively you can view the general location of public rights of way online.
+You can see the general location of public rights of way:

-Please note that the map shown online is not the definitive map and cannot be relied on for the exact location of a PRoW.
-If you need to know the exact location of a PRoW please contact us.
+Note: Our online map is not the definitive map, so cannot be relied on for the exact location of a PRoW.
+Contact us if you need to know the exact location of a PRoW.

 Temporary closure of a public right of way